mohammedfahadnyc/Senior-Design-I/README.md

-# Discrete Event Simulation Example
+# Discrete Event Simulation Example - Mohammed Fahad Senior Design Project 1

 This repository contains both the Python logic for running simulations as well as the HTML5 canvas-based visualization.